CUA30915 Certificate III in Music Industry

-Participants of CUS30109 Certficate III in Music will learn invaluable performance and improvisation techniques; as well as improve their song writing, chart reading , arranging, recording and music directing skills. they will also gain a critical understanding of the music industry, musical genres and copyright.
+Participants of CUA30915 Certficate III in Music Industry will learn invaluable performance and improvisation techniques; as well as improve their song writing, chart reading , arranging, recording and music directing skills. they will also gain a critical understanding of the music industry, musical genres and copyright.

 11 Units are required to complete this award

-- 2 elective units (choose from 9 available compulsory elective units and elective units)
+- 7 elective units (choose from 9 available compulsory elective units and elective units)

-Daniel Thornton is an accomplished songwriter, musician and worship leader as well as a dynamic communicator.
+Daniel Thornton: accomplished and awarded songwriter, musician and worship leader, sought-after minister and educator.
 He is the world's leading expert on contemporary congregational songs.
-He is the Head of Deparment, Music and Creative Arts at Alphacrucis College, serves local churches and their worship teams around the globe and is also engaged as a professional composer and performer.
+He is the Head of Deparment, Music and Creative Arts at Alphacrucis College, and serves local churches and their worship teams around the globe as well as being engaged as a professional composer and performer.